-As far as the availability, security, and resilience of the trading environment is concerned, notice that the conditions have improved in recent years through execution facilities, central clearing counterparties and a push toward the collateralization and margining of bilateral (non centrally cleared) transactions.
-And if trading is suspended overnight, this is an operational safety choice, not a technological constraint to be solved with DLT.
+As far as the availability, security, and resilience of the trading environment is concerned, notice that the conditions have improved in recent years through execution facilities, central clearing counterparties and a push toward the collateralization and margining of bilateral (non-centrally cleared) transactions.
 Instead, it is not clear how availability, security and resilience can be granted by private distributed ledgers that cannot pay the cost for reaching consensus with seigniorage revenues, as it happens in the case of bitcoin’s blockchain.
-The mirage of low operational costs derives from the false impression of free blockchain transactions: if one takes into account the seigniorage revenues invested, each transaction on the bitcoin blockchain has a cost of about 10USD.
+The mirage of low operational costs derives from the false impression of free blockchain transactions: if one takes into account the seigniorage revenues invested, each transaction on the bitcoin blockchain has a cost of about 5-10USD.
 Cheaper forms of consensus have not been proven yet, and even if one can imagine resorting to basic bilateral consensus through digital signatures (something hardly innovative or disruptive...) the integration cost in the existing infrastructure is not going to be irrelevant.
+Moreover, if trading is suspended overnight, this is an operational safety choice, not a technological constraint to be solved with DLT; on the contrary, it should be proved how to enforce closing time for DLT operations with clear cut-off times.

-Reporting and oversight, which should be easy because of the blockchain transparency, become cumbersome again once it is accepted that DLT must grant privacy, providing access only to relevant parties; last, but not least, even if auditors and regulators are granted access to the data, the burden of generating reports would be shifted to them, something they might not be keen about.
+Reporting and oversight, which should be easy because of the blockchain transparency, become cumbersome again once it is accepted that DLT must grant privacy, providing access only to relevant parties; even if auditors and regulators were granted access to the data, the burden of generating reports would be shifted to them, something they might not be keen about.

-Other benefits, such as pre-trade information, matching of buyers and sellers, etc. have not been presented as key DLT features so far; in addition, in some trading environment the service of human brokers is considered flexible and efficient to the point of not pursuing possible automated alternatives.
+Other benefits, such as pre-trade information, matching of buyers and sellers, etc. have not been presented as key DLT features so far; in addition, in some trading environments the service of human brokers is considered flexible and efficient to the point of not pursuing possible automated alternatives.

 “Current interest in mutual distributed ledgers has established significant momentum, but there is a danger of building unrealistic expectations […] achieving all the potential benefits from mutual distributed ledgers will require board level buy-in to a substantial commitment of time and resource, and active regulatory support for process reform, with relatively little short term payoff” [7].